 From the Town Hall to your fingertips.

-Learn more about the current state of public safety and the effects of the upcoming Public Safety Levy.
+Learn more about the Great Falls’ public safety and the effects the 2023 Public Safety Levy could’ve had if passed.

 Have a question about the Public Safety Levy?